shelley2403/AkkaConcurrencyApp/README.md

 Resume Actor: Restarting provides the hooks you might want in order to participate in the restart life cycle.
 Using preRestart and postRestart, you can gain access to the exception that caused the failure and to the message that was being processed during that failure.
 In preRestart we have access to the message and the exception, including the sender of the message.
-post Restart has only access to the exception and not the message
+Post Restart has only access to the exception and not the message

+class MyActor extends Actor {

+    override def preStart(): Unit = {
+      // Perform any initialization setup here
+      // Often this is a good spot to send yourself a message
+      // such as: self !
+Initialize
+    }

+    override def postStop(): Unit = {
+      //perform cleanup steps
+      // any message coming at this stage will go to dead letter office
+      //clean database sessions
+    }

+    def receive = {
+      // Do your usual processing here.
+For example: case Initialize =>
+        // Call your own post start initialization function here postStartInitialization()
+    }
+  }

-Default implementation of pre and post restart:
+*Default implementation of pre and post restart:*

 def preRestart(reason: Throwable, message: Option[Any]) {
     context.children foreach context.stop